 By Dee Allsop, PhD.

 Americans are hungry for more moderate voices and common-sense solutions built around our shared human priorities and common ground.
-The vast majority of American voices in a recent survey (75%) say we should “stop letting the people on the extreme ends of the issues dominate the discussion … and put more faith and emphasis on more moderate voices on each side of the issues to find common ground.”
+The vast majority of American voices in a 2020 pre-election survey (75%) said we should “stop letting the people on the extreme ends of the issues dominate the discussion…and put more faith and emphasis on more moderate voices on each side of the issues to find common ground.”

-It may be a reason President Elect Biden’s first address to the nation resonated so strongly…
+It may be a reason President Biden’s first address to the nation resonated so strongly…

 As people—as humans—isn’t that what we all want?
 To be seen and to be heard.
 To be talking and working “with” rather than talked “around” or “against”.
 To be a part of the crafting of solutions rather than solutions being dictated to us.